 Reg Souleyrette, Ph.D., P.E.

 Professor and Chair

 Twenty full-time faculty members are actively engaged in teaching, research and professional service.
 Ten part-time faculty members, who are local professional engineers, supplement the faculty.
-Our faculty members teach more than 65 courses in the different areas of civil engineering.
-A dedicated support staff also serves the department.
+Our faculty members teach more than 65 courses in different areas of civil engineering.
+Dedicated support staff also serve the department.

 The undergraduate civil engineering program is a traditional ABET-accredited engineering program with required courses in all areas of civil engineering.
 However, the curriculum offers flexibility to students by allowing two technical design electives, a structure elective, a supportive elective and a technical elective.
 We offer courses in eight technical areas: civil engineering materials, construction engineering and project management, environmental engineering, geotechnical engineering, structural engineering, surveying, transportation engineering and water resources engineering.
 A unique and rewarding four-year scholarship program is available from the Kentucky Transportation Cabinet for qualified students from Kentucky.

 The graduate program offers the MSCE and Ph.D. degrees.
 Master of Science in Civil Engineering students can pursue either a thesis option or non-thesis option; the non-thesis option requires three hours of independent study.
 Teaching assistantships, research assistantships and fellowships are available to qualified students.
 Faculty and graduate students are active in a wide variety of research projects with both internal and external funding.
 We offer graduate specialization in the following areas: civil engineering materials, construction engineering and project management, environmental engineering, geotechnical engineering, structural engineering, transportation engineering and water resources engineering.